vlorman/DA-causal-inference/main.md

 We see imbalance for some of the arrest types, particularly property, drugs, and other.

-To address this imbalance, we implementing matching on propensity scores.
+To address this imbalance, we implement matching on propensity scores.
 Following Daniel E. Ho and Stuart (2007) and appealing to the “propensity score tautology”, our sole concern is achieving balance on the covariates, and so whatever matching method we implement that yields our desired level of balance will do the job.
 We experimented with a